The most gripping TV dramas to stream right now

 The trans-continental noir series Giri/Haji offers a refreshing divergence from the usual, formulaic offering.
 It’s stylish, it’s over the top, and it’s artistic – using black-and-white, stretched aspect ratios, animated sequences, and poignant dance numbers to deliver an outstanding criminal thriller set in both London and Tokyo.

-Since leaving the house is out of the question right now, never mind leaving the country, watching people and cultures clash and unite is a riveting spectacle to behold.
+Since you can't venture far out of the house, never mind the country, watching cultures clash and unite is a riveting spectacle to behold.

 This four-part mystery drama from Killing Eve writer Rob Williams might be a bit, well, dark considering the current need for escape.
 But it’s worth giving The Victim a chance, especially as it’s the most underrated series of 2019.